raganwald/javascript-allonge-six/manuscript/markdown/Appendices/examples.md

 ## How to run the examples {#online}

-At the time this book was written, EcmaScript-6 was not yet widely available.
+At the time this book was written, ECMAScript-6 was not yet widely available.
 All of the examples in this book were tested using either [Google Traceur Compiler], [6to5], or both.
-Traceur and 6to5 are both *transpilers*, they work by parsing EcmaScript-6 code, then emitting valid EcmaScript-5 code that produces teh same semantics.
+Traceur and 6to5 are both *transpilers*, they work by parsing ECMAScript-6 code, then emitting valid ECMAScript-5 code that produces the same semantics.

 [Google Traceur Compiler]: https://github.com/google/traceur-compiler
 [6to5]: http://6to5.org

-For example, this EcmaScript-6 code:
+For example, this ECMAScript-6 code:

-    var before =
-      (decoration) =>
+    const before = (decoration) =>
       (method) =>
         function () {
           decoration.apply(this, arguments);
           return method.apply(this, arguments)
         };

-Is translated into this EcmaScript-5 code:
+Is translated into this ECMAScript-5 code:

+    "use strict"

     var before = function (decoration) {
       return function (method) {